sealmove/nimitai/README.md

 ### Progress
 The project has hit a wall because of a limitation of NimVM.
-NimVM uses 16bit adresses which are not enough for some procs in npeg.
+NimVM has a 16bit address space which doesn't suffice for hefty metaparsing.

 This is demonstrated as follows (credits to zevv):
 ```nim